Tuncurry Afforestation Camp

 SRNSW Western Sydney Records CentreProbate is the process of proving that a will left by a deceased person is genuine.
 Probate files are created by the NSW Supreme Court (or equivalent in other States) and transferred gradually to State Records NSW.
 They are more commonly called ‘probate packets’, since all the documents are folded in three into an envelope.

-State Records NSW holds probate packets up to the 1960s, but to find them involves searching the index on microfiche created by the NSW Supreme Court.
+State Records NSW holds probate packets up to the 1980s, but to find the reference involves searching the index on microfiche created by the NSW Supreme Court.
 State Records NSW has been gradually adding each packet to it online catalogue, Archives Investigator, so that we can search from home.

-The latest Now and Then, the State Records NSW newsletter, describes the packets that have been listed so far and how to find them, and I can do no better than to quote the article here.
+Now and Then, the State Records NSW newsletter, describes the packets that have been listed so far and how to find them, and I can do no better than to quote the article here (updated September 2014).

 More probate packets listed in Archives Investigator Over 300 000 individual (NRS 13660) Probate Packets are available in Archives Investigator!
 Listed so far are: